 It is important for you to apply for Medicare coverage if you have ESRD and you satisfy Medicare eligibility requirements; otherwise, you will be responsible for paying the cost of your ESRD treatment.
 (See Section 6 for "Services That are Not Payable".)
 You can apply for Medicare through the Social Security Administration.
-To read more about signing up for Medicare, visit: https://www.medicare.gov/information-for-my-situation/signing-up-for-medicare-if-you-have-esrd.
+To read more about signing up for Medicare, visit: End-Stage Renal Disease (ESRD) | Medicare.